tardate/LittleArduinoProjects/README.md

-# 443 Little Electronics and Arduino Projects
+# 444 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BluePill 16x2 LCD](./STM32/BluePill/LCD16x2) - using a 16x2 LCD with an ARM Cortex-M3 STM32F103C8T6 Blue Pill board and programmed the Arduino IDE.
+> Latest addition:sparkles: [VariableDutyCycle/DiodeSteering](./Electronics101/555Timer/VariableDutyCycle/DiodeSteering) - using diode steering to achieve adjustable duty cycle at fixed frequency in a 555 Timer astable oscillator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),